RSDKModding/RSDK-Modding-Wiki/docs/Games/SonicOrigins/Documentation/Audio.md

 | 17 | 92_Drowning        | Drowning.ogg          |
 | 18 | 93_ChaosEmerald    | Stage/Emerald.wav[^2] |

+[^1]: The jingles for 1UPs in Sonic 1 & 2 use an RSDK filename of simply `1up`.
+To get around issues involving the jingles being music in CRIWARE but sound effects in RSDK, the SFX RFL parameters include a `m_music` field that allows playing a song by audio name while playing a sound effect, which the `_SE_1Up` entries do by setting their music fields to `1up`.
+For the sake of clarity, these tables list the actual sound effect filenames instead.
+[^2]: The jingles for obtaining a Chaos Emerald in Sonic 1 & 2 use an RSDK filename of simply `emerald`, similar to the `1up` entries.[^1] The `_SE_Emerald` sound effect parameter entries set their `m_music` fields to `emerald`.
+For the sake of clarity, these tables list the actual sound effect filenames instead.

 ### Fast Music
 All fast (Speed Shoes) music plays the original music at 1.2x speed.